kerberos-io/hub/README.md

 To run a TURN/STUN server please [have a look at following repository](https://github.com/kerberos-io/turn-and-stun), this will deploy a Docker container on a specific host that will act as a proxy for network traversal.
 The TURN/STUN server will make sure a connection from a Kerberos Agent to a Kerberos Hub viewer is established.

-## Install Nginx ingress
+## Ingress

-Ingresses are needed to expose the Kerberos hub front-end and api to the internet or intranet.
+Ingresses are needed to expose the Kerberos Hub front-end and api to the internet or intranet.
 We prefer nginx ingress but if you would prefer Traefik, that is perfectly fine as well.

+### Nginx

+We'll use following helm chart `ingress-nginx` for setting up nginx in our cluster.

     helm upgrade --install ingress-nginx ingress-nginx \
     --repo https://kubernetes.github.io/ingress-nginx \
     --namespace ingress-nginx --create-namespace

 On AKS add following attribute, otherwise nginx will not be accessible through `LoadBalancer`.
+You will receive an not reachable error.

     --set controller.service.externalTrafficPolicy=Local